saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

     print(ping(host))
 ```

-I ran this script and got following output:
+The previous example runs through a list and pings every host in it.
+Running this script gave me the following output:

 <pre style="font-size:12px">
 <b>sh-4.4# time python3 ping.py</b>